JosefNemec/PlayniteDocs/docs/manual/gettingStarted/helpAndTroubleshooting/troubleshooting.md

 2. Make sure that you're logged into the right account with the library plugin
 3. Check if the game is present in `Main menu` > `Settings` > `Import exclusion list`
 4. Check that you don't have a filter enabled (via the filter panel) as explained in the previous section which would prevent games from being shown.

+### My controller is not working

+Playnite is currently not compatible with all types of controllers.
+For more information, refer to [controller support](../playniteFullscreenMode.md#controller-support).

+Additionallly, certain software can affect how your PC recognizes your controller by converting it to a secondary controller in your system, making Playnite be unable to detect it.
+To fix this, press `Select` or click the `Playnite` icon to open the menu then navigate to `Settings` > `Input` and verify that the `Primary Controller` option is disabled.